stein089/CarND-Vehicle-Detection/writeup_report.md

 Together with the histogram (`hist_bins=32`) and spatial (`size=(16, 16)`) features, the feature vector contains 6156 values.

-#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using 80 Percent of the training data and saved 20 Percent for Testing.
 The SVM reaced an accuracy of 99.07 Percent.